rkkocheran/project_feederwatch_TN/README.md

 This repository contains a Tableau presentation of an analysis of Citizen-Scientist observation data available from Project FeederWatch, completed during my Data Analytics apprenticeship at [Nashville Software School](https://nashvillesoftwareschool.com/).
 Want to view the Tableau presentation?
 [Click here to explore the presentation dashboards on Tableau Public!](https://public.tableau.com/app/profile/rachel.kocheran)

 In this project, I analyzed citizen-scientist observation data from Project FeederWatch to determine songbird migration and participant submission patterns in Tennessee.
-The technology and skills employed to achieve this goal include: Tableau, SQL, PostgreSQL, pgAdmin
+The technology and skills employed to achieve this goal include: Tableau and Microsoft Excel.

 It uses data for Tennessee for winter observations submitted from November 2010 to April 2021.